museMKUltra/store/docs/dependency-injection.md

 - `@Autowired` is used for **class has multiple constructors**, and not necessary for single constructor.

 > Technically, `@Service` is an alias for `@Component`

+## Configuring Beans Using Code

+- Give us more control to configure beans conditionally
+- For 3rd-party code that classes we can't modify